 iPhone internal storage folder (DICM folder) is empty.

 Why can't import photos from iPhone to Windows 11/10/8/7 PC?

 Photos can't import from iPhone to computer possibly because of one of the following reasons.

-If you have enabled "iCloud Photo Library" and "Optimize iPhone Storage" option on your iPhone, some of your iPhone photos are stored on iCloud.
+If you have enabled the "iCloud Photo Library" and "Optimize iPhone Storage" options on your iPhone, some of your iPhone photos are stored on iCloud.
 That's why Photos app won't import all your iPhone photos, as the photos are not actually stored in your iPhone storage.

 If you are importing a lot of photos, say 1000 photos, from iPhone to Mac at one time, the Photos app may get stuck in importing.

-What's more, file permissions for pictures folder on your computer has been changed because of Windows update or Apple components are not properly installed on your computer.
+What's more, file permissions for pictures folder on your computer have been changed because of Windows update or Apple components are not properly installed on your computer.

 If you can't import your photos from iPhone to PC, or your computer doesn't recognize your iPhone because of the above reasons, you can try to fix the problem with the following methods.